arnoschutijzer/what-would-linus-torvalds-say/README.md

 # What Would Linus Torvalds Say

 > [!WARNING]
-> Only works on pull requests
+> Only works on pull requests.
+Obviously don't use this unless you've got cash to burn since this will run on every pull request.

 ChatGPT4.0 has way better results or you can try fine-tuning the model using r/linusrants or some of the examples in `fixtures/fine-tuning`.